gabrielrezzonico/python_package/docs/index.rst

-.. python_package documentation master file, created by sphinx-quickstart on Mon Apr 10 22:09:26 2017.
+.. python_package_quickstart documentation master file, created by sphinx-quickstart on Mon Apr 10 22:09:26 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to python_package's documentation!
+Welcome to python_package_quickstart's documentation!
 ==========================================

 Minimal python module/package sample project.